 - Protecting mega coastal cities and low lying islands from the increased risk of coastal flooding

 - Ensuring that industrial facilities relying on access to sea water are adapted to the changing climate

 - Ensuring that port facilities are adapted to climate change

-At DHI, we adopt a holistic approach towards climate change adaptations, since this involves multiple disciplines – especially close to the coast, where many interests potentially conflict with each other.
+Climate change adaptations involve multiple disciplines – especially close to the coast, where many interests potentially conflict.
 When discussing adaptations of ecosystems and eco-engineering projects, we opt for ethical decisions, keeping your needs in mind and balancing them with environmental sustainability.
 In order to help you adapt to the impacts of climate change better, we’ve also outlined a set of effective guidelines based on the Intergovernmental Panel on Climate Change (IPCC) reports.

 - Downscaling of climate change projections from General and Regional Climate Models

 - Hydrodynamic simulations to obtain future parameters for planning, design and impact assessment

 - Introduction of climate change projections in shoreline management planning, design of coastal projects and impact assessment